oldd/projects/cleancalc/2-cleancalc.md

-embed your calc object in a pure node server.
-this will be the only pure node web app we assign
+v.2.* - embed v.1.* in html, give it a nice user interface